-- 1. Bring BUFFER A, NAD+ stabilizing reagent and NADH stabilizing reagent to room temperature before extraction. - 2.
-Use fresh blood cooled on ice or thaw frozen blood samples in the ice-water bath for 12-15 min prior to the extraction.
-(Tip: use occasional quick cycles of warm hands during thawing time).
-We recommend extracting a maximum of eight samples at a time. - 3.
+- 1. Bring BUFFER A, NAD+ stabilizing reagent, and NADH stabilizing reagent to room temperature before extraction. - 2.
+Use fresh blood cooled on ice or thaw frozen blood samples in the ice-water bath for 12-15 min before the extraction.
+(Tip: use occasional quick cycles of warm hands while thawing).
+We recommend extracting a maximum of 8 samples at a time. - 3.
 Pipette 500 μL of BUFFER A into 1.5 mL microtubes. - 4.
-Heat the aliquots of BUFFER A in a dry bath set at $75^{\circ} 80^{\circ}$ C for 2-3 min (max 5 min).
+Heat the aliquots of BUFFER A in a dry bath set at $75^{\circ}$ - $80^{\circ}$ C for 2-3 min (up to 5 min).
 Keep in the dry bath until step 6. - 5.
-Quickly mix blood samples by couple of up-and-down pipetting cycles with simultaneous rotation of the tip before extraction, avoid foaming. - 6.
-Add $100 \mu L$ of blood by one quick firm move directly into the microtube with hot BUFFER A kept in the dry bath.
+Quickly mix blood samples by a couple of up-and-down pipetting cycles with simultaneous rotation of the tip before extraction; avoid foaming. - 6.
+Add $100 \mu L$ of blood in one quick, firm move directly into the microtube with hot BUFFER A in the dry bath.
 Immediately mix by a few intensive up-and-down pipetting cycles with simultaneous rotation of the tip to efficiently mix the cold sample with the hot BUFFER A. - 7.
-Incubate homogenate at 75° 80°C for 1 min. - 8.
+Incubate homogenate at 75°-80°C for 1 min. - 8.
 Cool the mixture in an ice-water bath for at least 5 min.
 After cooling on ice, homogenate should polymerize without any free liquid. - 9.
 Centrifuge at 20 000 x g for 10 min at 4°C. Transfer the supernatant into a clean microtube and discard the pellet.
-Keep obtained total extracts (supernatants) containing both NAD+ and NADH at 4°C, covered with a foil lid until the next step.
-Continue from step 2 to step 9 with next batch of 8 samples as long as you have samples to extract.
-Once all samples are extracted continue to step 10.
-Optionally, the supernatants can be stored at -80°C for one week.
-In this case, thaw at room temperature for 10 min before preparation of aliquots in step 10. - 10.
-Prepare two separate aliquots from the obtained extracts into clean microtubes 150 μ L / tube. - 11.
-To the first 150 μ L aliquot, add 100 μ L of NAD+ stabilizing reagent to get stabilized extract with NAD+ (keeps NAD+ and removes NADH).
+Keep obtained total extracts (supernatants) containing NAD+ and NADH at 4°C, covered with a foil lid until the next step.
+Continue from step 2 to step 9 with the next batch of 8 samples as long as you have samples to extract.
+Once all samples are extracted, continue to step 10.
+Optional: The supernatants can be stored at -80°C for one week.
+In this case, thaw at room temperature for 10 min before preparing aliquots in step 10. - 10.
+Prepare two separate aliquots from the obtained extracts into clean microtubes: 150 $\mu$ L / tube. - 11.
+To the first 150 $\mu$ L aliquot, add 100 $\mu$ L of NAD+ stabilizing reagent to get stabilized extract with NAD+ (keeps NAD+ and removes NADH).
 Vortex and incubate at room temperature for 5 min.
-If the assay is not performed immediately, keep the stabilized extracts refrigerated until the assay.
+If the assay is not performed immediately, refrigerate the stabilized extracts until the assay.
 Protect from light by covering with an aluminum foil lid. - 12.
-To the second 150 μ L aliquot, add 100 μ L of NADH stabilizing reagent to get stabilized extract with NADH (keeps NADH and removes NAD+).
-Vortex and incubate for 2 min in a dry bath set at 75°-80°C. Cool on ice for 5 min.
-If the assay is not performed immediately, keep the stabilized extracts refrigerated until the assay.
+To the second 150 $\mu$ L aliquot, add 100 $\mu$ L of NADH stabilizing reagent to get stabilized extract with NADH (keeps NADH and removes NAD+).
+Vortex and incubate for 2 min in a dry bath set at 80°C. Cool on ice for 5 min.
+If the assay is not performed immediately, refrigerate the stabilized extracts until the assay.
 Protect from light by covering with an aluminum foil lid.